51st Division (Philippines)

 The 51st Infantry Division was a division of the Philippine Army under the United States Army Forces in the Far East (USAFFE).
+It fought in Southern Luzon and in Bataan until it surrendered in April 9, 1941.

 Organization

-History

 The 51st Division was active from 1941 to April 9, 1942, whereupon it surrendered when Bataan fell.
-Previously it was active in the City of Manila, Southern Luzon.
+Previously it was active in the east of Southern Luzon and Bicol Peninsula.
 BGen.
-Albert M. Jones (USA) was the division's commander; the Chief of Staff was Col. Edwin E. Aldridge, Inf.; and Col. Adlai C. Young, Inf., was another notable division officer.
+Albert M. Jones (USA) was the division's commander; the Chief of Staff was LCol.
+Ricardo Poblete, PA.
+Several Filipino officers became part of Division Staffs Captain Manuel T. Flores as Division Supply Officer G4.
+1Lieutenant Jose C. Limpo as division motor transport officer in Bataan.
+General Parker temporarily moved to command South Luzon Force and later when General Jones took command of I Philippine Corps in Bataan.
+It posted its headquarters in Tanauan, Batangas in September 1941 until withdrawn to Bataan.

 Combat Narrative

 After the Japanese invasion of the Philippines in December 1941, it formed part of the South Luzon Force (activated December 13, 1941) under Brig.
 Gen. George M. Parker Jr. The South Luzon Force controlled a zone east and south of Manila.
 Parker had the PA 41st and 51st Infantry Divisions and the 2nd Provisional Artillery Group of two batteries of the U.S. 86th Field Artillery Regiment (Philippine Scouts).

 When the Japanese began landing at Lamon Bay on December 24, 1941, South Luzon Force was badly dispersed.
 The 41st Division (PA) on the west coast was in position, but elements of the 51st Division along the east coast were in the process of movement.

+General Jones was temporarily removed from the command to take over South Luzon Force as General Parker was ordered to Bataan to prepare for the withdrawal of all forces there.
+General Jones led entire South Luzon Force (SLF) withdrawal to Bataan.

+General Jones resumed command of the division when it reached Bataan and part of II Philippine Corps defending the eastern coast of Bataan.